scorpiodiagrams/scorpio_docs/wiki/scorpio_connections.md

 * Chemical structures

 ## Labels and Links
-Scorpio has Labels and Links.
+In Scorpio the 'things' are 'Labels' and the connections between the things are 'Links'.
-* Labels are the things that you place and can move around.
+* Labels - things that you place and can move around.
-* Links are the connections betwen them.
+* Links - the connections betwen them.

-A text specification#Footnote(1) tells Scorpio what the labels are, how they are connected to each other, how to position things and how the diagram, labels and links are styled.
+You provide a textual specification#Footnote(1) to Scorpio.
+The spec tells Scorpio what the labels are, how they are connected, how to position them and how you want Scorpio to style the parts.

 Scorpio will give letters A to Z#Footnote(2) to the labels.
 When you drag labels around on the diagram, Scorpio will update the text specification to match.
-If you delete or add labels, Scorpio will update the letters and numbers so that the right things stay linked.
+If you delete or add labels, Scorpio will update the letters and numbers so that the right things stay connected.

 ## Mind Maps
-Many layouts have a hierarchical tree like structure.
 You can specify a tree structure by listing the items.
 Here's an example of a list that has different foods grouped together to make a hierarchy.
+Each item becomes a label.
 !!Raw
 * Foods
 ** High Fat